1,2,3 Soleils

-1, 2, 3 Soleils (1, 2, 3 Suns) is a live album performed by Algerian artists Rachid Taha, Khaled and Faudel, widely hailed as the three masters of raï music.
+1, 2, 3 Soleils is a live album by Algerian singers Rachid Taha, Khaled and Faudel, widely hailed as the three masters of raï music.
 The concert, a unique event, took place in 1998 in Palais Omnisports de Paris-Bercy in Paris, and the songs consisted of the most famous from all three artists plus a few Algerian classics.
 All 23 were divided into two discs, produced and arranged by Steve Hillage, released by Barclay in 1999.

 The album has attained 2× gold certification and the DVD video has attained gold certification from Syndicat National de l'Edition Phonographique.

 A shortened US one compact disc release of the album was released by Ark 21.